 Based on the opinion of its legal counsel concerning the chances of said proceedings, management of the Company believes that, where required, provisions have been included in the financial statements that are sufficient to cover any damages that may arise as a result of such claims.
+No provision was included in the financial statements for proceedings in preliminary stages, the chances of which cannot be estimated.
+Where the Company is willing to reach a compromise in any such proceeding, a provision is included in the amount of compromise that is acceptable to the Company.
 The total provision included in the financial statements is immaterial.

-a.
-Motions to certify class actions:
+A. Motions to certify class actions: